west0706/athena-workshop/labs/lab4.md

 ![alt tag](https://github.com/doitintl/athena-workshop/blob/master/images/region.png)

-**Create a Spark EMR cluster**
-- Follow the instructions [at this link](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-access-ssh.html) to create the SSH key you will require later

 **Create an S3 bucket**
 - In a new browser window/tab open S3 console with [this link](https://console.aws.amazon.com/s3/home?region=us-east-1)
 - Click Create Bucket